JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 The order of characters within the string matters, so HashMaps are usually not helpful.

-When a question is about counting the number of palindromes, a common trick is to have two pointers that move outward, away from the middle.
+==When a question is about counting the number of palindromes, a common trick is to have two pointers that move outward, away from the middle==.
 Note that palindromes can be even or odd length.
 For each middle pivot position, you need to check it twice: Once that includes the character and once without the character.

 - For substrings, you can terminate early once there is no match.
 - For subsequences, use dynamic programming as there are overlapping subproblems.
 Check out [this question](https://leetcode.com/problems/longest-palindromic-subsequence/).